sgjava/javauio/README.md

 * Why Zulu OpenJDK?
 Because it's easy to download without all the crap Oracle puts you through.
 You can always use another JDK 17 vendor, but you will have to do that manually.
-[Liberica JDK](https://bell-sw.com/pages/downloads/?version=java-17-lts) offers an ARM32 version of JDK 17, so that is used instead
+[Liberica JDK](https://bell-sw.com/pages/downloads/?version=java-17-lts) offers an ARM32 version of JDK 17, so that is used instead.

 ## SBC configuration
 * If you are using Armbian then use `armbian-config` or edit `/boot/armbianEnv.txt`